 Orange County was becoming a suburban area.
 Orchard owners—or their descendants—began selling their property to housing developers in the 1950s, and the citrus groves disappeared one by one, replaced by tract homes.
-In 1958, Lawrence Kokx packing house ceased its operations (source: Tom Pulley) followed by Olive Hillside Groves in 1960,25 and the Santa Fe Railway agency at Olive also closed (see late 1950s photo).39 The S.A.V.I. canal/tunnel—once heavily used by the flour mill and groves—was no longer used for irrigating the land and became surrounded by houses northeast of the original 1887 Olive Heights tract.
+In 1958, Lawrence Kokx packing house ceased its operations (source: Tom Pulley) followed by Olive Hillside Groves in 1960,25 and the Santa Fe Railway agency at Olive also closed (see 1961 photo).39 The S.A.V.I. canal/tunnel—once heavily used by the flour mill and groves—was no longer used for irrigating the land and became surrounded by houses northeast of the original 1887 Olive Heights tract.

 In 1961, fire gutted the one-story brick building that housed The Olive Food Market, U.S. Post Office, and The Olive Pharmacy at the northeastern corner of Orange-Olive Road at Lincoln Avenue (see 1951 photo).
 The structure was never rebuilt,2 and in the interim the recently-retired Santa Fe Railway depot served as the temporary post office for the community.39 Meanwhile, the former Olive Hillside Groves building became occupied by a new tenant on January 11, 1963 (see 1969 photo).
 Merlex Stucco operated in that brick structure (see 2005 photo)24 until the company was acquired by Parex USA in 2016.